Cloud-Schematics/lamp-simple/README.md

          }
     }
     ```
-    - Add playbook which should run by default when `run` is triggered.
-Any playbook from the source can be selected.
+    - Add the playbook which should run by default when `run` is triggered.
+Any playbook from the source repo can be selected.
     ```
     "command_parameter": "site.yml"
     ```

-    - Add Credentials required o run the configuration.
-All credentials should be added as `name` and `value` and can be referred in target with the same name.
+    - Add the Credentials required o run the configuration.
+For deploying code to VSI's these will be the SSH private keys for the bastion host and target VSIs.
+All credentials should be added as `name` and `value` and will be referred in the target section with the same name.
     ```
     "credentials": [
       {